Organza Flower Tutorial

 - Shift layers from side-to-side until you achieve a natural look.

 - Pick up your flower, keeping a finger in the center and at the base so your arrangement doesn’t slip.
-Use a straight pin from the backside through the uppermost layer and back to the back side as shown.
+To secure your layers, insert a straight pin from the back through all the layers as shown below.

 - Sew your bead or beads into place.